kseverso/contrastive-LVM/README.md

 `model = clvm(x_train, y_train, D-3, 2, shared_ARD=True, target_missing=True)`

+Once the model has been specified, it should be initialized:

+`model.initialize()`

 ### Performing inference
 The clvm class has two inference methods built in:
 1. MAP